 “I am,” said Sean.
 “Because of you, Sienna will have to grow up without a mother.
 She’ll never know what it’s like to have a mother.
 She’ll never be normal.”

 “Sean, where are you going with this?” said Jadis.

 “You know exactly where I’m going with this,” said Sean.
 “Because you took Sienna’s mother away from her, I’m going to take Evolet and Jaden away from you.”

 Jadis gasped in horror at what she heard.
 Sean was taking her children away from her, and it was because of her own wounded pride.
 The news shocked her so much that she said nothing else.
 Sean took little Evolet and Jaden (along with baby Sienna) and they left London the next day.

-Jadis frowned as she recalled the next few years of her life: she and Mel had 8 children named Christopher, James, Gianna, Grace, Sophia, Amy, Malcolm, and Tyler.
+Jadis frowned as she recalled the next few years of her life: she and Mel had eight children named Christopher, James, Gianna, Grace, Sophia, Amy, Malcolm, and Tyler.
 They lived in the famous East End, which the Germans bombed during World War II.
 While she was happy with her life, there wasn’t one moment that she wasn’t distracted with memories of Sean, Evolet, and Jaden.
-She recalled the death of Lindsey Matheson and the baby daughter she left behind.
+She recalled the death of Lindsey Rowes and the baby daughter her rival had left behind.
 So far, no one knew who killed Lindsey.
 Even if someone knew who did the crime, it was impossible to pinpoint the suspect; the crime happened in public.

 But that didn’t mean Jadis didn’t feel guilty over the murder.